Clarence Dow

-Clarence G. Dow (October 2, 1854 – March 11, 1893) was a Major League Baseball outfielder.
+Clarence G. Dow (October 2, 1854 – March 11, 1893) was an American Major League Baseball outfielder.
 He played for the 1884 Boston Reds in the Union Association.
 Dow appeared in one game for the Reds and had two hits in six at-bats.
-Dow along with Elvio Jiménez and Tom Pratt, are the only players to have six at-bats in their only MLB game.
+Dow, along with Elvio Jiménez and Tom Pratt, are the only players to have six at-bats in their only MLB game.